vojtechruz/vojtechruzicka-blog/src/posts/javafx-css/index.md

 label.getStyleClass().addAll("my-label", "other-class");
 ```

-Adding classes this way does not remove the default class of the component (Label in this case).
+Adding classes this way does not remove the default class of the component (`label` in this case).

 There is one special class called `root`.
 It means the root component of your scene.
 You can use it to style everything inside your scene (such as setting a global font).
 It is similar to using body tag selector in HTML.